French in School

 All things are possible for one who believes – Mark 9:23

-At Waverley Abbey we encourage children to embrace other languages and cultures in preparation for their future roles in our international community.
-All children are encouraged to creatively experiment with a foreign language, aspire to deepen their curiosity regarding its complexities and challenge themselves to develop their linguistic confidence and understanding.
+At Waverley Abbey we are passionate about encouraging our pupils to become empathetic global citizens by embracing other languages and cultures, preparing them for their future roles in our international community.
+In learning French with the support of a specialist teacher, all children are encouraged to creatively experiment with the language, aspiring to deepen their curiosity regarding its complexities and challenge themselves to develop their linguistic confidence and understanding.
+In addition, pupils are given opportunities to celebrate the diverse languages and cultures in our school community, providing greater intercultural understanding, respect for others and an appreciation of similarities and differences.

 French is taught to all children in hourly slots every two weeks by a specialist French teacher, ensuring continuity and progression as the children move up through the school.
 The emphasis in lessons is on making language learning fun and accessible whilst ensuring children are equipped with the appropriate skills to develop their use of the four skills of listening, speaking, reading and writing.
 Pupils have fun using role play, drama, language games and music to further develop their knowledge, confidence and understanding.